I Love/Hate Being Single

 On another note, if you are feeling isolated due to not getting involved and serving at your church and not attending, then you need to make some changes.
 Sometimes this lack of support may be solely because people do not know what you need.
 Involve yourself in the body and see how the body may become involved in your life.

-Not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near (Heb.
-10:25).
+Not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near (Hebrews 10:25).

-For the body does not consist of one member but of many (1 Cor.
-12:14).
+For the body does not consist of one member but of many (1 Corinthians 12:14).

 Candace, always single, 44 . . .